tuna-f1sh/project-blog/_posts/2021-06-16-linear-clock.md

 Another state machine [_linear-time_](https://github.com/tuna-f1sh/linear-clock-fw/blob/master/linear-time.cpp), controls the clock state and sets the _magnets_ FSM based on the time.
 It also controls a configuration state, which allows one to set the time and other run-time parameters.

-Separate to all this is the [solor clock](https://github.com/tuna-f1sh/linear-clock-fw/blob/master/colour-time.cpp) I designed that sets the hour position LED colour temperature based on the solar cycle:
+Separate to all this is the [solar clock](https://github.com/tuna-f1sh/linear-clock-fw/blob/master/colour-time.cpp) I designed that sets the hour position LED colour temperature based on the solar cycle:

 `night -> dawn -> sunrise -> day -> sunset > dusk -> night`